Josh2217/CSC201-Assignments/README.md

 # CSC201-Assignments
 Literally just my solutions to the CSC201 Assignments

+I will post one well written and well commented solution for every assignment I recieve this semester, and then most likely I will be posting some obfuscated code golf solutions as well.

+You can run the batch files in the `.build` directory to run the code for each assignment, or if you are more comfortable in the terminal you can do your own thing with the source code.

+I'm inclined to say this falls under the widly loved license: WTFPL.
+Do whatever you want, but I will say one thing...

-Please don't steal these solutions and try to pass them off as your own.
-If you do I'll be very sad, and may get in trouble.
-If you're inspired to use "similar methods" as I did, at least change how the code flows so I don't get in trouble.
+Plagiarism is bad: please don't steal these solutions and try to pass them off as your own.
+If you do I'll be very sad and may get in trouble.
+If you're inspired to use "similar methods" as I did, I don't care.
+That being said, please don't copy me verbatim because as I stated earlier, plagiarism is bad.

 Thanks